Coneriys/apache4/docs/content/setup/swarm.md

 ## Create a self‑signed certificate

-Before Traefik can serve HTTPS locally it needs a certificate.
+Before apache4 can serve HTTPS locally it needs a certificate.
 In production you’d use one from a trusted CA, but for a multi‑node dev swarm a quick self‑signed cert is enough:

 ```bash
 mkdir -p certs